TheNotary/ruby-gems/body.md

 > What should that logic be?

 Well... **what if** we had to encrypt and decrypt a string from within an important web app?
-And we expect to be using this same crypto algo in all our other rails apps.
+And we expect to be using this same crypto algo in several other rails apps.
 This is the perfect place to use a gem.

 This is a fairly typical workflow for a gem's creation; we do this by first stumbling upon code that exists in a large app and then we decide to 'extract' the functionality into its own gem because late in the game we realized how re-usable this code was, or who atomically complex it has become.